channel incentive programs

 These enhanced offerings create a ‘one-stop solution’ for customers’ requirements.
 Adding value at the sales level promotes and encourages customer purchases.

 • Goals: Your on-ground channel partners have the best view of the market and customers.
 By incentivizing partners to add value to your product, you are working to increase your stronghold over a particular market.
 The creation of product and brand enthusiasm is another goal of VAR Incentives.
+Additionally, well-designed VAR incentives help strengthen your partner ecosystem by engaging a broader network of partners, including those who may represent multiple vendors, and fostering long-term collaboration.

 Value-added reseller incentives example